Intravenous regional anesthesia: Equipment

 Reports from anesthesiologists and surgeons cite proper selection, inspection, and maintenance of equipment as important safety measures.
 The safest tourniquet equipment should have IVRA-specific features such as independent limb occlusion pressure measurements for each channel, as well as dual-bladder tourniquet cuffs combined with dedicated safety lockouts that reduce human error.
 Additionally, IVRA protocols should include procedures for regular preventative maintenance of the equipment and performance testing, whether manual or automated, prior to surgery.

 Drug additives

 Adjuvants improve the safety of IVRA by promoting anesthetic action and minimizing side effects.
-For example, benzodiazepine and fentanyl are often added to prevent seizures and to improve nerve blockage, respectively.
+For example, a benzodiazepine and fentanyl are often added to prevent seizures and to improve nerve blockage, respectively.
+One survey of anesthesiologists who practice intravenous regional anesthesia found that 98% used adjuvant benzodiazepines and/or opioids, with benzodiazepines always being given systemically (to the whole body and brain), whereas opioids can be given either systemically or locally (only into the limb being anesthetized).
+Most providers use drugs from both classes, a benzodiazepine and an opioid, along with the local anesthetic.

 Procedural safeguards

 Improved protocols, including adherence to standardized practice, may also help ameliorate the chance and the effect of complications.
 For example, limb protection padding and a snug tourniquet application prevents tissue damage, while sufficient but not excessive tourniquet pressure ensures that anesthetics remain within the limb without risking injury.
 Care should be taken to avoid the premature release or a lack of inflation in the cuff.
-Should complications occur, constant physiological monitoring and ready access to resuscitative drugs and equipment facilitates a speedy response.
+Should complications occur, constant physiological monitoring and ready access to resuscitative drugs and equipment facilitates a speedy recuperative response.